Urban League of Greater Kansas City unveils social justice bus

-KANSAS CITY, MO (KCTV) -- The Urban League of Greater Kansas City and KCATA will unveil its Racial Equity and Social Justice Bus to Commemorate Black History and the Urban League’s 100-Year Civil Rights Legacy.
+KANSAS CITY, Missouri (KCTV/KSMO) -- The Urban League of Greater Kansas City and KCATA will unveil its Racial Equity and Social Justice Bus to Commemorate Black History and the Urban League’s 100-Year Civil Rights Legacy.

 The news conference is at 1 p.m.
 Wednesday in the Urban League Parking Lot.